Dune (2021 film): Casting

 Villeneuve began the casting process by first determining who would portray Paul Atreides.
 He approached actors on an individual basis and felt the final cast was close to his "dream list".
-For Paul, Villeneuve desired an actor who had "an old soul in the body of a teenager".
+For Paul, Villeneuve wanted an actor who had "an old soul in the body of a teenager".
 He identified Timothée Chalamet as the ideal choice for the role, later admitting that he had no alternate choices in mind.
 Chalamet, who previously auditioned for a role in Villeneuve's Prisoners (2013), also desired to collaborate with Villeneuve and appear in Dune.
 He travelled to the Cannes Film Festival to discuss the role with Villeneuve.
 Chalamet entered final negotiations to play the role of Paul in July 2018.
-Rebecca Ferguson entered negotiations that September to play the role of Paul's mother, Lady Jessica, with Chalamet already confirmed for the role of Paul.
+Rebecca Ferguson entered negotiations that September to play the role of Lady Jessica, Paul's mother, with Chalamet already confirmed for the role of Paul.
 Ferguson was initially dismissive of the role, as she felt it was too similar to her Mission: Impossible role as Ilsa Faust.
 Ferguson did not want to be typecast as a "strong female character".
 However, she was convinced after hearing Villeneuve's ideas and reading the book, saying she enjoyed the "simplicity of wanting to save something you have created and all of these shades".
 She had been cast by January 2019.

 Casting director Francine Maisler had compiled over 30–50 audition tapes from actors for Villeneuve to decide from when casting secondary roles.
 Dave Bautista was offered the role of Glossu Rabban following a phone call from Villeneuve.
-He was an avid fan of Villeneuve and wanted to contact him, but was surprised when Villeneuve contacted him first and says he is proud of being offered the role.
+He was an avid fan of Villeneuve and wanted to contact him, but was surprised when Villeneuve contacted him first and said he was proud of being offered the role.
 Villeneuve wanted Stellan Skarsgård to portray Baron Vladimir Harkonnen as he had found Skarsgård intimidating, and personally contacted Charlotte Rampling in order to portray Gaius Helen Mohiam, who accepted as she enjoyed Villeneuve's work.
 Oscar Isaac contacted Villeneuve about starring in the film once he heard it was in development.
 Villeneuve cast him as Duke Leto, with Isaac commenting the role suited him physically.
 Zendaya auditioned for the role of Chani alongside five other actresses.
 She was chosen as she was considered to have the best performance with Chalamet.
 Jenna Ortega also auditioned for the role.
 Bautista, Skarsgård, Rampling, Isaac, and Zendaya all joined the cast in January 2019.